 The drainage channel in the southwest corner of the site, lined with high-density polyethylene honeycomb baffles and brick energy-dissipation baffles in August 1996, is functioning as designed.
-Erosion in the channel appears to be unchanged from 2021 (PL-9).
+Erosion in the channel appears to be unchanged from last year.

 The Parkersburg site is in a developed industrial area.
-Inspectors noted that conditions at the neighboring Northwest Pipe Company property were similar to conditions observed in 2022.
+Inspectors noted that conditions at the neighboring Northwest Pipe Company property were similar to conditions observed in 2023.